Types of Headaches

 Tension-type headache (TTH), migraine, and cluster headache are the main types of primary headaches.

-Tension-type headaches.
 Odds are, you’ve experienced at least one TTH.
 They occur in about 75 percent of the general population and can range from the occasional mild headache to daily and annoying head pain.
-Tension headaches are often related to stress, lack of sleep, missing meals, or over-working and straining muscles in your neck, scalp, and jaw.
+Tension headaches are often related to stress, lack of sleep, missing meals, or working too much, and straining muscles in your neck, scalp, and jaw.

 Over-the-counter pain relievers like aspirin, ibuprofen, or naproxen can usually relieve TTH pain.
-Most people can feel better and reduce the occurrence of tension-type headaches with healthy lifestyle changes, including regular exercise, adequate sleep, and relaxation techniques, the American Chronic Pain Association points out.
+Most people can feel better and reduce the occurrence of tension-type headaches with healthy lifestyle changes, including regular exercise, adequate sleep, and relaxation techniques.

-Migraines.
-About 12 percent of Americans experience migraine headaches, marked by throbbing and pulsating pain, usually on one side of the head.
-The cause of migraine isn’t fully understood, but excitable brain cells, which trigger chemicals like serotonin to temporarily narrow blood vessels, are likely responsible, according to Johns Hopkins researchers.
+About 12 percent of Americans experience migraine headaches, marked by throbbing and pulsating pain, usually on one side of your head.
+The cause of migraines isn’t fully understood, but excitable brain cells, which trigger chemicals like serotonin to temporarily narrow blood vessels, are likely responsible, according to Johns Hopkins researchers.

 The good news about cluster headaches is they are fairly rare, affecting fewer than one in 1,000 adults, according to the World Health Organization.
 The bad news is they can be excruciating painful.